graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 ## Null values

 Custom scalars process and handle null values during serialization and deserialization.
-This allows for custom scalars that can assist when you have database values such as 0 that should represent null when exposed outside the schema.
-Below is an example of a scalar intended to represent a database autoincrementing numeric identifier internally, where null values are stored as 0.
+For instance, let's say you have a database where database ID values of 0 should be represented as GraphQL 'null' values.
+You could of course write code within the field resolver to translate the values, or you may utilize a custom scalar to translate the values for you.
+The below example of a custom scalar does this and also rejects external values that are not strings containing integers, and rejects 0 or negative values:

 ```csharp
 public class DbIdGraphType : ScalarGraphType